Complete guide to the US National Park Pass America the Beautiful including different types of passes, what sites are covered, and more.

 Access Pass may provide a 50 percent discount on some amenity fees charged for facilities and services such as camping, swimming, boat launching, and specialized interpretive services.

 Golden Access Passports are no longer sold.
 However, these passes will continue to be honored according to the provisions of the pass.

 Cost - Free

-Valid for the duration of the 4th grade school year through the following summer (September-August).
-Make sure to get your 4th grade pass!
+Valid for the duration of the 4th grade school year through the following summer (September to August).

-You can request a pass on the Every Kid in the Park website.
+You can request an annual 4th grade pass on the Every Kid in the Park website.

 Make sure and print a copy of the pass to bring with you.
 Digital copies on a phone are not accepted.